Zapruder film: Subsequent history

-The Zapruder film frames that were used by the Warren Commission were published in black and white as Commission Exhibit 885 in volume XVIII of the Hearings and Exhibits.
+The Zapruder film frames that were used by the Warren Commission were published in black and white as Commission Exhibit 885 in Volume 18 of the Hearings and Exhibits.
 Copies of the complete film are available on the Internet.

 One of the first-generation Secret Service copies was loaned to the Federal Bureau of Investigation (FBI) in Washington, D.C., which made a second-generation copy.
-After studies of that copy were made in January 1964, the Warren Commission judged the quality to be inadequate, and requested the original film.
-Life brought the original to Washington in February for the commission's viewing, and made color 35mm slide enlargements from the relevant frames of the original film for the FBI.
-From those slides, the FBI made a series of black-and-white prints, which were given to the commission for its use.
+After studies of that copy were done in January 1964, the Warren Commission judged the quality to be inadequate, and requested the original film.
+Life brought the original to Washington in February for the commission's viewing, and made color 35mm slide enlargements from the relevant frames of the original for the FBI.
+From those slides, the FBI created a series of black-and-white prints, which were given to the commission for its use.

-In October 1964, the U.S. Government Printing Office released 26 volumes of testimony and evidence compiled by the Warren Commission.
-Volume 18 of the commission's hearings reproduced 158 frames from the Zapruder film in black and white.
+In November 1964, the U.S. Government Printing Office released 26 volumes of testimony and evidence compiled by the Warren Commission.
+Volume 18 reproduced 158 frames from the Zapruder film in black and white.
 Frames 208–211 were missing, a splice was visible in frames 207 and 212, frames 314 and 315 were switched around, and frame 284 was a repeat of 283.

-In response to an inquiry, then-FBI director J. Edgar Hoover wrote in 1965 that frames 314 and 315 had been swapped due to a printing error, and that that error did not exist in the original Warren Commission exhibits.
+The switching of frames 314 and 315 confused the movement of JFK's head in reaction to the fatal shot.
+Assassination researchers Ray Marcus and David Lifton were the first to notice the transposed labeling of those two frames in Volume 18.
+In December 1965, Lifton asked his girlfriend at the time, Judith Schmidt, to send a letter he had drafted to the FBI's photo expert, Lyndal Shaneyfelt, pointing out the discrepancy.
+She and Lifton were surprised when a few weeks later she received a signed letter from FBI Director J. Edgar Hoover stating that frames 314 and 315 had been swapped due to a "printing error", and that the error did not exist in the original Warren Commission exhibits.

 In early 1967, Life released a statement saying that four frames of the original (frames 208–211) were accidentally destroyed, and the adjacent frames damaged, by a Life photo lab technician on November 23, 1963.
 Life released those missing frames from the first-generation copy it had received from the film's original version.
 The Zapruder frames outside the section used in the commission's exhibits, frames 155–157 and 341, were also damaged and were spliced out of the original rendition of the film, but are present in the first-generation copies.